 Applicants are required to provide a single PowerPoint slide summarizing the proposed project.
 The slide must be submitted in Microsoft PowerPoint format.
-This slide will be used during

-ARPA-E's evaluation of Full Applications.
+This slide will be used during ARPA-E's evaluation of Full Applications.
 A summary slide template and a sample summary slide are available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).

 Summary Slides must conform to the content requirements described below:

-- A Technology Summary; - Bullet points that describe novel aspects of the proposed technology and technology approach; - A description of the technology's impact; - Quantitative description (through text or graphic) of the impact the proposed project will provide to the market and ARPA-E mission areas; - Proposed Targets; - Including any important technical performance metrics and/or impact categories; - Including quantitative description of the state of the art; - o Including quantitative descriptions of the proposed targets; - Any key graphics (illustrations, charts and/or tables) summarizing technology development and/or impact; - The project's key idea/takeaway; - o Project title and Principal Investigator information; and - Requested ARPA-E funds and proposed Applicant cost share.
+- A Technology Summary; - The technical category and the hours of duration at rated power of the proposed system. - Bullet points that describe novel aspects of the proposed technology and technology approach; - Proposed Targets;

+- Including any important technical performance metrics for the proposed system and/or key components addressed in the project; - Including quantitative description of the state of the art; - Including quantitative descriptions of the proposed targets; - The figure from the Executive Summary, and any key graphics (illustrations, charts and/or tables) summarizing the technology development; - The project's key idea/takeaway; - Project title and Principal Investigator information; and - Requested ARPA-E funds and proposed Applicant cost share.